edcarp/shell-genomics-eddie/_episodes/01-introduction.md

 unless we explicitly specify something else.
 Here,
 the computer's response is `/home/<username>`, where you will see your own username instead of `<username>`.
-This is your home directory within on Eddie:
+This is your home directory on Eddie:

 ~~~
 $ pwd